 A unique and original talent

-As well as performing, Claire is also involved in several teaching projects throughout Scotland.
-She teaches Scottish music, singing and ukulele in primary schools around Dumfries and Galloway through Feis Rois’ Youth Music Initiative, and regularly teaches singing at The Gaitherin (Aberdeenshire) and Feis an Iar Dheas (Dumfries).
-Claire is also qualified to teach early years Colourstrings and has taught adult singing workshops at GAMH, Sangstream and Blackford Sings amongst others.
+As well as performing, Claire has also been involved with several teaching projects throughout Scotland including Feis Rois’ Youth Music Initiative, The Gaitherin (Aberdeenshire) and Feis an Iar Dheas (Dumfries).
+Claire is also qualified to teach Colourstrings for early years, and has led several adult singing workshops for community groups and choirs.

 Claire is particularly passionate about her work with Live Music Now Scotland; a charity based organisation which brings live music to a range of audiences.
-Since 2013, she has been involved in various projects with LMNS alongside singer Robyn Stapleton and group Aonach Mòr, and has worked with a range of groups including the elderly, teenagers in care and early years.
+Since 2013 she has been involved in various projects with LMNS alongside singer Robyn Stapleton and group Aonach Mòr, and has worked with the elderly, teenagers in care, nurseries and various other community groups.